 - Contact Us

-First created in 1961 by Merck Laboratories, Pyritinol HCL is a water-soluble analogue of vitamin B6.
-It is synthesized by joining two vitamin B6 molecules with a disulfide bridge, which is comprised of two sulfur atoms.
-Pyritinol benefits are related to those of vitamin B6, which is an important micronutrient for healthy brain function.
-Pyritinol is generally used as a nootropic compound to aid in concentration, speed of thought and function, and as a mood booster.
+First created in 1961, Pyritinol HCL is a analogue of vitamin B6.
+It is created by joining two vitamin B6 molecules with a disulfide bridge, which is comprised of two sulfur atoms.
+Pyritinol benefits are related to those of vitamin B6.
+Pyritinol is a nootropic compound.

 While people buy Pyritinol as a nootropic compound in the U.S., it has been used in other countries around the world since the 1970s.

-Get more insight by reading Pyritinol HCL reviews below.
+Get more insight by reading other customers’ Pyritinol reviews and experiences below.

 You may also be interested in Pyritinol HCL Powder.